2013 Volkswagen GTI Performance

 - "Either transmission choice performs admirably, with the DSG offering smooth shifts." -- Edmunds (2012)

 - "The standard box works great, with a precise linkage, reasonably short throws, and a light action.
 It is our transmission of choice." -- Car and Driver (2010)

 - "If your desire is a satisfying driver's car, then there is no question that the six-speed manual is the box to get.
 It's just more fun." -- Autoblog (2010)

 Handling and Braking

 Test drivers like that the Volkswagen GTI’s steering is accurate and responsive.
 Reviewers also say the GTI has a balanced ride quality that can handle twisty roads well without being too stiff.
 The brakes receive some more critical evaluations.
-One reviewer says that they are not as strong as what they expect from a German model, while another has few problems with them.
+One reviewer says that they are not as strong as what they expect from a German model.

 - "All GTIs have a firm sport suspension that occasionally thumps over sharp bumps.
 Some road surfaces can cause abrupt vertical body motions.
 Despite these issues, GTI rides pretty well for a performance-oriented car.
 GTI is among the best-handling front-wheel-drive cars.
 It has outstanding grip in fast turns with quick, precise steering.
 The brakes deliver worry-free stops, though one test example suffered from a touchy pedal." -- Consumer Guide

 - "On the flip side, the GTI gets high marks for comfort and ride quality compared to the competition.
 At highway speeds, the cabin is as quiet as any you'll find in a luxury car, while a compliant suspension smoothes over normal bumps in the road.
 All told, the … Volkswagen GTI strikes an impressive balance between performance and comfort that will satisfy most drivers." -- Edmunds (2012)